opendatahub-io/maas-billing/docs/content/advanced-administration/observability.md

 ### Grafana Datasource Configuration

-The Prometheus datasource is automatically configured with:
+The Prometheus datasource is automatically configured to connect to OpenShift's platform Prometheus:

 - **URL**: `https://thanos-querier.openshift-monitoring.svc.cluster.local:9091`
 - **Authentication**: Bearer token from OpenShift service account
 - **TLS**: Skip verification (internal cluster communication)

+!!! note "OpenShift Platform Prometheus"
+    On OpenShift clusters, the platform provides Prometheus in the `openshift-monitoring` namespace.
+The MaaS Platform does not deploy a custom Prometheus instance.
+Instead, ServiceMonitors are used to configure the platform Prometheus to scrape metrics from MaaS components.

 The datasource is created dynamically by `install-observability.sh` with proper token injection.
 A static datasource manifest is not used to ensure authentication tokens are properly configured.